Vegetable-SYC/fnk0058-docs/docs/source/fnk0058/codes/C/33_Bluetooth_(Only_for_Pico_W).rst

 In June 2023, Raspberry Pi Official has updated to add Bluetooth support to the Pico W.

 Pico W's Bluetooth 5.2 supports Bluetooth Classic and Bluetooth Low Energy (BLE) functionality.
-At the beginning of this chapter, we will learn the Pico W’s Bluetooth function.
+At the beginning of this chapter, we will learn the Pico W's Bluetooth function.

 If you have Pico in your hand, please change it to Pico W before continuing to learn.